MCC321-QC/eMixedNiteMC/README.md

 ### _Step 2_: Configure your Settings

 (_recommended_ **Updated with v3.0**)<br>
-You should use the same settings as me so you can get the desired result.<br>
+I share the settings I use so you can get the same result as in the showcased screenshots.<br>
+I strongly recommend that you test all the options so you can personalize it like you want.<br>
+Don't forget that you need the extension [ThemeModifier](https://github.com/Lacro59/playnite-thememodifier-plugin) to edit/save any settings.
+You can use the <br>
+"Quick settings wheels" to have quick access to some settings.
+When you have the desired settings,<br>
+hover your mouse cursor hover the settings you changed and you will see the value in a tooltip popup.<br>
+You can then enter your new settings in the constant menu of the extension [ThemeModifier](https://github.com/Lacro59/playnite-thememodifier-plugin).<br>

+- Tip1: You can use the arrow on your keyboard to change value one by one if you want to be more precise.<br>

-I strongly recommend that you use vertical cover for better compatibility.<br>
+- Tip2: I recommend you use vertical cover images for better compatibility.<br>
-(But you can adjust the settings to use other forms of cover)<br>
+  (But you can adjust the settings to use other forms/ratio of covers images)<br>

 * Link: [Playnite Settings](https://github.com/MCC321-QC/eMixedNiteMC/wiki)<br>
 <br>